gillesfabio/django-flickrsets/README.rst

 **Reusable Django application to synchronize Flickr sets**.

-.. note:: The application is currently not ready for production.
+.. note:: *The application is currently not ready for production.*

-    And please, be cool with Flickr API.
+    *Please, be cool with Flickr API.*

 For instructions on how to install and use this application, and on what it provides, take a look in the ``docs/`` directory.